 Filtering/Exporting By Customer Tag

-Once you have applied the filter you want, you can click the Export option above the search field to export a spreadsheet of all your customers with the specified tag.
+- Once you have applied the filter you want, you can click Actions > Export to export a spreadsheet of your customers that have that tag applied.

-To send an email to a list of Tagged Customers, click on Marketing > Campaigns.
-Then, you can either create a new campaign, or select from an existing draft.
+- To send an email to a list of Tagged Customers, click on Marketing > Campaigns

 Customer Tags can also work with either of the Commerce7 Mailchimp integrations.
-For more information on how customer tags work with your Mailchimp intergation, we recommend you contact the company you are working with (Vintools or WineGlass Marketing).
+For more information on how customer tags work with your Mailchimp integration, we recommend you contact the company you are working with (Digimatic, Vintools or WineGlass Marketing).

-To create a promotion or coupon based on Customer Tag, click on Store and then, click either promotions or coupons, depending on what type of discount you are creating.
-Next, click Add Promotion or Add Coupon in the top right corner of the screen.
+- To create a promotion or coupon based on Customer Tag, click on Store and then neither Promotions or Coupons, depending on what type of discount you are creating.

 Creating Allocations For Customer Tags